Free Consultation: (914) 810-0510Tap to Call This Lawyer

 Call (914) 810-0510 for a free consultation.

-Michael J. McConnell is a former Manhattan prosecutor who successfully prosecuted cases ranging from misdemeanors to violent felonies.
-He took several cases to trial, including two jury trials – both of which involved allegations of sexual misconduct and one of which involved two child victims.
+Michael J. McConnell is an attorney in Westchester County who takes a no-nonsense approach to the practice of law while prioritizing a client-centered focus that values constant communication, clear and direct guidance, and compassionate legal representation.
+He is a former Manhattan prosecutor who successfully prosecuted cases ranging from misdemeanors to violent felonies.
+He took several cases to trial, including two jury trials that involved allegations of sexual misconduct and one of which involved two child victims.

 In addition to his courtroom experience as a prosecutor, he worked for over half a decade for a major insurance carrier handling New York State workers’ compensation claims, where he obtained training and expertise in investigating workplace accidents, evaluating how much a claim is worth, and negotiating settlements.

-He received his law degree from Pace Law School in White Plains where he finished in the top 10% of his graduating class and won various awards.
+He received his law degree from Pace Law School in White Plains where he finished in the top 10% of his graduating class and won various awards related to mock trial, moot court, and legal writing.

 Attorney Advertising.
 Disclaimer: This website and its contents may be considered attorney advertising under the rules of certain jurisdictions.
 Prior results do not guarantee a similar outcome.